 Two TB of storage space costs $9.99 USD/month, 10 TB is $49.99 USD/month, 20 TB is $99.99 USD/month, while the top tier of 30 TB clocks in at $149.99 USD/month.

-Omnipresent as Google may be, Google Drive is not without its pitfalls: individual users can only upload files up to 750 GB per day across My Drive and shared drives.
+Omnipresent as Google may be, Google Drive is not without its pitfalls: individual users are restricted by a upload files up to 750 GB per day across My Drive and shared drive(s).
 If (or when) you hit that limit, you can however rest assured that anything that’s in the process of uploading will pause and continue the next day.
 But that’s not much help when you’re on a tight deadline.

 Here’s how to send a large file via Google Drive:

-One way around the daily quota is to upload your large video files using an entirely different Google account (just make sure the new account isn’t on the same subscription plan as the original).
-As long as your second account allows for up to 750 GB of cloud storage, this workaround gives you a fresh start, allowing you to upload yet another 750 GB of files.
+One way around the daily Google Drive file size limits is to upload your large video files using an entirely different Google account (just make sure the new account isn’t on the same subscription plan as the original).
+As long as your second account allows for up to 750 GB of Google Drive storage, this workaround gives you a fresh start, allowing you to upload yet another 750 GB of files.

-Of course, potentially paying for and sending files from multiple Google accounts isn’t ideal, and adds manual steps that just slow down your workflow.
-But if you’re in a bind, this could be your get-out-of-jail-free card.
+Of course, potentially paying for and sending files from a different Google account (or accounts) isn’t ideal, and adds manual steps that just slow down your workflow.
+But if you’re in a bind for storage usage, this could be your get-out-of-jail-free card.

 4. Box

-Perhaps not quite as widely used as the Google Drives of the world, Box is still a very well-known cloud storage choice trusted by 97,000 companies
+Perhaps not quite as widely used as the Google Drives of the world, Box is still a very well-known cloud storage service trusted by 97,000 companies.

 The platform offers four different subscription plans, three of which have unlimited storage.
-Coming in at $15 USD/month is the Business plan, with a single file upload limit of five GB.
+Coming in at $15 USD/month is the Business plan, with a maximum size of five GB for a single file.
 Business Plus costs $25 USD/month with a single file upload limit of 15 GB.
 That’s the same upload limit as the Business Enterprise plan, ringing in at $35 USD/month with extra perks including more monthly API calls.

 Here’s how to send large files with Box: